AudreyLL88/MS3__Sante/README.md

 Admin

 * As an admin of Santé!
 I want all of the above options but I would also be able to access and delete all the recipes from other users.
 * As an admin of Santé!
-I want to be able to create, edit and delete cocktail categories.
+I want to be able to create and delete cocktail categories.
+* As an admin of Santé!
+I want to be able to view how many users are registered on the website and delete users if necessary.

 <a name="requirements"></a>